Center Co-Founders / Co-Directors

 Viviane Ephraimson-Abt, M.S., M.Ed., LPCC

-Viviane Ephraimson-Abt, M.S., M.Ed., LPCC, is the Coordinator of Resiliency and Well-Being Initiatives with the CSU Health Network.
+Viviane Ephraimson-Abt, M.S., M.Ed., LPC, is the Manager of Resiliency and Well-Being Initiatives with the CSU Health Network.
 Viviane has taught mindfulness practices for groups, organizations, and individuals since 1998.
 She shares mindfulness for its many benefits in one’s academic, professional, and personal life.
 Viviane enjoys facilitating a variety of mindfulness-based trainings at CSU including for stress reduction and enhancements in workplace climate, leadership, and interpersonal effectiveness.
 She also incorporates mindfulness into her intercultural and diversity teaching.
-She serves as a leader in the Community for Mindful Living leader, a Center for Council Dialogue trainer and a Personal Leadership: Making a World of Difference facilitator.
-She is a graduate of the Hakomi Institute for mindfulness based psychotherapy and holds an M.S. in Intercultural Communication from the University of Pennsylvania, and an M.Ed. in Counseling and Career Development from CSU.
+She is a teacher with the Community for Mindful Living l, a Center for Council Dialogue trainer and a Personal Leadership: Making a World of Difference facilitator.
+She is a graduate of the Hakomi Institute for mindfulness-based psychotherapy and holds an M.S. in Intercultural Communication from the University of Pennsylvania, and an M.Ed. in Counseling and Career Development from CSU.

 Gwen Gorzelsky is Executive Director of The Institute for Learning and Teaching (TILT) and Associate Professor of English at Colorado State University.
 She has published articles in College Composition and Communication, College English, Reflections, JAC, JAEPL, and other venues, as well as The Language of Experience: Literate Practices and Social Change (University of Pittsburgh Press, 2005).
 Her research interests include writing instruction, learning transfer, metacognition, and literacy learning, particularly uses of literacy for personal and social change.
 At TILT, she supports students’ learning and academic success and helps faculty members to implement state-of-the-art, research-based approaches to course and curriculum design and contributes to research on learning and teaching.
 She has meditated regularly since 2000 and now practices with Peaceful Heart Sangha in Fort Collins.